mrball47/fin321/hedging-project/stage4-final-analysis-assignment.md

 ### D. Strategic Recommendation

-The [hedging model](https://github.com/mrball47/fin-321/blob/main/hedging-project/stage2-excel/model-updated.xlsx) suggests that — relative to the baseline spot rate — using a no hedge strategy would be the most protifable for the firm based on the given sensitivities' win percentages.
+The [hedging model](https://github.com/mrball47/fin-321/blob/main/hedging-project/stage2-excel/model-updated.xlsx) suggests that — relative to the baseline spot rate of $1.18 — using a no hedge strategy would be the most protifable for the firm based on the given sensitivities' win percentages.
 However, completely leaving the receivable exposed to adverse FX changes would be a risk if the EUR/USD were to move below the current spot rate.
 Even if it removes any upside potential from an appreciation in the EUR, it would be best for the firm to use a money market hedge in anticipation of the firm's receivable.

+It is important to note that the model assumes no fees, commissions, and transaction costs for any hedging strategies, with its underlying data quoted on April 17, 2026 at 5:00 PM EDT.
+It also assumed that the ability to borrow and execute within certain parameters of a hedging strategy can be met, with and tax implications and transactional complications being ignored.

 ---

 ### E. Executive Justification

 Both the money market the forward hedge lock in USD proceeds with full certainty, which are less risky than an unprotected no hedge strategy.
 However, the money market hedge solidifies a receivable value of $19,995,950, which is around $1.4 million more than the forward hedge at $18,589,035.
-The sensitivity table shows that for the comparisons between all strategies excluding the no hedge, the money market hedge was more profitable at all sensitivites until the quoted forward rate.
+The sensitivity table shows that for the comparisons between all strategies excluding the no hedge, the money market hedge was more profitable at all sensitivites until the quoted forward rate at $1.0935.

 While the money market hedge does carry some complexity in its usage of credit to execute a spot conversion, it secures more USD proceeds outright while eliminating risks in EUR depreciation.
 The forward hedge is mathematically inferior unless the spot rate falls to below $1.0935, which represents a move larger than +/-5%.
-This
+Relative to that differential, the forward rate fails to comparatively retain profitability at levels above the forward rate.
+Leaving $1.4 million on the table in exchange for protection against that large of a swing doesn't seem feasible for the immmediate proceeds that can be guaranteed.

+In addition to tying up credit, the firm also faces complexities in accounting for a money market hedge.
+Taking out a foreign loan and creating a domestic cash asset simultaneously increases assets and liabilities on the balance sheet.
+This temporary inflation can negatively skew certain financial ratios — like debt-to-equity or return on assets — until the receivable is collected and the loan is paid off.

 ---